victorths/conduit/conduit/doc/source/docs/tut/getting-started.md

 More generally, a web server should never hang on to data that can change.
 While previously just a best practice, stateless web servers are becoming a requirement with the prevalence of containerization and tools like Kubernetes.
 Conduit makes it a bit easier to detect violations of this rule with its multi-threading strategy.

-When you run an Conduit application, it creates multiple threads.
+When you run a Conduit application, it creates multiple threads.
 Each of these threads has its own isolated heap in memory; meaning data that exists on one thread can't be accessed from other threads.
 In Dart, these isolated threads are called _isolates_.

 An instance of your application channel is created for each isolate.
 Each HTTP request is given to just one of the isolates to be handled.
 In a sense, your one application behaves the same as running your application on multiple servers behind a load balancer. \(It also makes your application substantially faster.\)